Technocity, Thiruvananthapuram: Institutions

-Technocity will host at least two important educational and research institutes.
+Technocity will host at least two educational and research institutes.
 The Indian Institute of Information Technology and Management–Kerala (IIITM–K), which has now being upgraded to Kerala University of Digital sciences, Innovation, and Technology, has been allocated 10 acres (4 hectares) in Technocity to develop its own campus.
 IIITM–K is a premier institution of higher education, research and development in applied information technology and management.
 In addition to providing post graduate courses in Information Technology, IIITM–K is a leader in educational networking and in setting up web portals which benefit the community.
 Portals for computational chemistry and agricultural information dissemination are among its focus areas.
 IIITM–K is located at present in Technopark, Thiruvananthapuram.

 The Asian School of Business (ASB) is an institution of post graduate management education.
 It was started in 2005.
 The ASB is currently located inside Technopark and plans to move to a campus in Technocity by 2020–21.
 ASB offers the full-time Post Graduate Programme in Management (PGPM).
 The Asian School of Business is managed by a Board of Governors which includes stalwarts of the Indian IT industry like Tata Consultancy Services CEO S. Ramadorai and Infosys CEO Kris Gopalakrishnan.